 To test our hypotheses, OLS regression models that estimate the relationship between experience with regionalization when coming of age as operationalized by cohorts, and political-territorial identification on the one hand, and support for regionalization on the other, are estimated following the logic of Svallfors (2010).
 These models allow for testing direct policy feedback effects, while controlling for identification, socio-economic position, political awareness and socio-demographics.
 Yet, to fully test hypothesis 2 that proposes an indirect policy feedback effect from experience with regionalization through regional identification on support for regionalization, we also need path models which we estimate as the structural component of structural equation modelling (Acock 2013).
 While these models are sometimes referred to as ‘causal models’, we do not claim to test causality in this paper.
 Given the absence of a randomized intervention and a control of the level of the independent variables, and in the absence of panel data where respondents’ identification and attitudes are measured at different points in time, we cannot rule out alternative explanations or reversed causality.
 Instead, the set-up of our models is grounded in a set of theoretical expectations about the relationship between identification and attitudes, we include relevant covariates as controls in the models as to prevent omitted variable bias, and the measure for experienced intensity of institutional regionalization is exogenous to regional identification and support for regionalization as respondents do not have agency in deciding about their birth year.
 Given these limitations to path analyses with the (repeated) cross-sectional data we have at our disposal, OLS regression models are the primary source for testing the hypotheses.
 We only use the path models where it is required to test the mediation expected in hypothesis 2.

-All analyses distinguish between the Flemish and Walloon subsamples, as previous research has indicated that the political discourse about and implications of regionalization are very different in these regions, and that this has impacted political socialization processes (Sinardet and Morsink 2011; blinded for review).
+All analyses distinguish between the Flemish and Walloon subsamples, as previous research has indicated that the political discourse about and implications of regionalization are very different in these regions, and that this has impacted political socialization processes (Sinardet and Morsink 2011; Dupuy et al. 2020).
 Moreover, Henderson et al. (2014) have demonstrated that when average regional identification in a region is high, individuals’ regional identification is significantly related to support for further regionalization and that citizens in richer regions are more supportive of regionalisation than citizens in poorer regions.
 Here too, Flanders and Wallonia differ greatly.
 In a first step, pooled analyses with survey fixed effects are estimated to inquire the overall relationship between the concepts of interest.
 In a second step, the analyses are presented per survey year.

 Analyses